Registered Nurse (RN)

 - Ability to stabilize acute psychotic and non-violent crises by using accepted intervention techniques.

-- Basic knowledge of abnormal psychology as typically found in the child or adolescent psychiatric population helpful.
+- Basic knowledge of abnormal psychology as typically found in the adult/adolescent psychiatric population helpful

 - Familiarity of psycho pharmacy and the use of psychotropic medications with child, adolescent or adult psychiatric population preferred.